Improving Human Sequential Decision-Making with Reinforcement Learning

+where $D^{(\pi)}$ is the distribution of rollouts induced by using policy $\pi$.
+We denote the human policy $\pi_H$, which is not directly observed but can be estimated from historical trace data.
+It will also be useful to define the optimal policy, $\pi^* = \arg\max_{\pi} J(\pi)$, which maximizes cumulative reward.

-Now, given the MDP $\mathcal{M}$ along with the human policy $\pi_H$, our goal is to learn a tip $\rho$ that most improves the cumulative expected reward.
+\paragraph{Tips:} Now, given the MDP $\mathcal{M}$ and the human policy $\pi_H$, our goal is to learn a tip $\rho$ that, conditioned on adoption by the human, most improves the cumulative expected reward.
 Formally, a tip indicates that in certain states $s$, the human should use action $\rho(s)\in A$ instead of following their own policy $\pi_H$.
-For simplicity, we assume that the human always follows the tip.
-While this assumption does not necessarily hold in practice, we find that it works sufficiently well to improve performance as long as the human can understand both the tip and its rationale (we give a detailed discussion on compliance in our Results section).
 Thus, we consider tips in the form of a single, interpretable rule:

-where $a\in A$ is an action and $\psi(s)\in\{\text{true},\text{false}\}$ is a logical predicate over states $s\in S$---e.g., it might say that a sufficient quantity of a certain resource is currently available.
-Intuitively, a tip $\rho=(\psi,a)$ says that if the predicate $\psi$ is satisfied, then the human should use action $a$; otherwise, they should use their own policy $\pi_H$.
-Assuming the human follows this tip exactly, then the resulting policy they use is $\pi_H\oplus\rho$, where
+where $a\in A$ is an action and $\psi(s)\in\{\text{true},\text{false}\}$ is a logical predicate over states $s\in S$ (e.g., $\psi(s)$ might be an indicator of whether a sufficient quantity of a certain resource is currently available).
+In other words, a tip $\rho=(\psi,a)$ says that if the logical predicate $\psi$ is true, then the human should use the action $a$ prescribed by the tip; otherwise, they should use their own policy $\pi_H$.